Tony Dorigo: Club career

 He made his league debut for Aston Villa against Ipswich in 1984 as an 18-year-old and went on to win the club's Player of the Year award during his time at Villa Park.

 He signed for Chelsea from Aston Villa for £475,000 and won the club's Player of the Year award in his first season, although the team were relegated.
 He helped Chelsea win promotion back to the First Division at the first attempt.
 However, he left Chelsea in somewhat acrimonious circumstances in the summer of 1991, having made and then withdrawn a transfer request, and then apparently having fallen out with manager Bobby Campbell after being dropped from the side due to declining a new contract.
 He was sold to Leeds United for £1.3 million.
 He made 178 appearances for Chelsea, scoring 12 goals.

 Dorigo won the First Division Championship with Leeds in his first season at the club, as well as winning the supporters' Player of the Year award in the same year.
 He stayed with the club until 1997, when he joined Italian side Torino.
 At Torino he helped the club reach the promotion play-offs, as well as being awarded the club's Player of the Year, despite missing a penalty in the play-off final.

-Due to financial reasons, Torino were forced to release him, with Dorigo ending his playing career with two years at Derby County.
+Due to financial reasons, Torino were forced to release him, with Dorigo then moving back to England to play for Derby County.
 He scored three goals during his spell at Derby, with one in the league against Nottingham Forest and two in the FA Cup against Huddersfield Town, one in the original tie and again in the replay.
 He spent a final season at Stoke City, where he was made club captain, before retiring in 2001 at the age of 35.
 In his final season he played in Division Two (the third tier of the English senior leagues).